PCOS, Unwanted Hair & Electrolysis: What You Need to Know

 Electrolysis is the only FDA-approved method of permanent hair removal.
 Unlike laser, which targets pigment and works best on dark hair and light skin, electrolysis works on all hair colours and skin tones.
 This is particularly important for PCOS sufferers who may have both coarse and fine hairs, or a range of pigmentation.

 During electrolysis, a fine probe is inserted into the hair follicle and a tiny amount of electrical current is delivered.
-This destroys the follicle’s ability to produce new hair.
+This damages the follicle so it can no longer produce hair when treated effectively.

 💡What to expect